 And through his side, the last drops, ebbing slow

 From the red gash, fall heavy, one by one…”

-The “Dying Gaul” was widely admired and copied, with many wealthy patrons commissioning their own reproductions of the Dying Gaul.
+The statue of the “Dying Gaul” was widely admired and copied, with many wealthy patrons commissioning their reproductions of the Dying Gaul.

 - Title: Dying Gaul